seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Retreat is made and execution stay'd.

 **LANCASTER**
-Send Colevile with his confederates
-To York, to present execution:
-Blunt, lead him hence; and see you guard him sure.

-*Exeunt BLUNT and others with COLEVILE*

-And now dispatch we toward the court, my lords:
+Then now dispatch we toward the court, my lords:
 I hear the king my father is sore sick:
 Our news shall go before us to his majesty,
 Which, cousin, you shall bear to comfort him,